 Together we can improve hearing health

-With eargym, any organisation can offer hearing health as part of their employee benefits package or population health initiatives, at no cost to you or the individual.
+With eargym, any organisation can easily offer hearing health as part of their employee benefits package or population health initiatives.

 Why address hearing loss?

 Hearing loss is correlated with social isolation, mild cognitive impairment, and dementia.

 79% of Britons have never had a hearing test.
 Only 13% have never having had a sight test.

 50% of under 35s at risk of avoidable hearing loss from unsafe listening.